 The settings allow the user to configure the monitor.
-Setting modifications will only remain when the TEC is powered.
-Turning the power off the TEC will return these settings to their default state
+Turning the power off from the TEC will return these settings to their default state.
+Some settings will be retained if an RTC Add-on board is connected with battery backup.

-- Toggle Key Beep Turn the keypress 'beep' indication on or off - Toggle Address Inc Turn the automatic address increase after a byte has been keyed on or off - Toggle EXPAND software controlled the expansion socket to toggle between lower and upper 16Kb memory for a 32Kb ROM/RAM chip.
+- Toggle Key Beep Turn the keypress 'beep' indication on or off. - Toggle Address Inc Turn the automatic address increase after a byte has been keyed on or off. - Configure RTC Set Time/Date of RTC (if RTC Add-on is connected). - Reset RTC PRAM Reset RTC NVRAM (if RTC Add-on is connected). - Toggle EXPAND software controlled the expansion socket to toggle between lower and upper 16Kb memory for a 32Kb ROM/RAM chip.